dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3346: Skills development prepares children for future challenges.
+### T3346: Focusing on these skills and values helps children become successful and happy adults.

 |Support|
 |---|